gnayagam/mcp-jfrog/README.md

 > **Update (2025):**
 JFrog now provides an official, secure, and remotely hosted MCP server for seamless integration with the JFrog Platform.
-This managed MCP server is maintained by JFrog and is recommended for production use, offering enhanced security, reliability, and support.
+The managed MCP server is maintained by JFrog and is recommended for production use, offering enhanced security, reliability, and support.

 Learn more and get started here:
 👉 [JFrog MCP Server Documentation](https://jfrog.com/help/r/jfrog-integrations-documentation/jfrog-mcp-server)